gaehlerm/SoftwareEngineering/README.md

 Or my version of this rule: "Use composition, not inheritance"

 Inheritance is considered to be one of the integral parts of OO programming and certainly one of the most widely used.
 Inheritance is often said to be an “is a” relationship.
 A sheep is an animal.
 Therefore, the sheep class has to inherit from the animal class.
+But as always, there is more to it.

 ## Drawbacks of Inheritance